MAAYTHM/PySM/README.md

 example: [ USE WITH PYTHON3 ]
     python pysmscraper.py -k "google"
     python pysmscraper.py --install
-    python pysmscraper.py -k "google" -m 1000 --silent -p -o google_tweets.csv
+    python pysmscraper.py -k "google" -m 1000 --silent -f -p -o google_tweets.csv

 Note:
-    * By default, (without '-u' flag) The tool run on fast pace mode.
-So cannt gurrantee If u will recv your desired number of result.
-But yes, half of the desired result will be recvd.
+    * By default, The tool run on Normal pace mode.
+So High chance that you will recv your desired max_result tweets.
-    * "-u" flag will of the fast-pace mode.
-It will cost more number of requests.
     * Dont Panic If Tweets gathering's Progress bar showing less numbers of tweets comparing from prev progress.
 It will repair itself.

 Made by (😎):